DennisSchulmeister/MicroKlavier/README.md

 --------------

 Unfinished prototype in very early development.
-The current goal is to develop a proof-of-concept to evaluate the performance of Micropython on a typical microcontroller for realtime audio synthesis.
+The current goal is to develop a proof-of-concept to evaluate the performance of MicroPython on a typical microcontroller for realtime audio synthesis.
 Once this is shown to be feasible, the real synthesizer can be implemented.